clearloop/inkpad/docs/prerequisites/ink-contract.md

 # ink! contract

-Since `ceres` is an execution of ink! contract, we need to have an ink! contract first of all.
+Since `inkpad` is an execution of ink! contract, we need to have an ink! contract first of all.